Uberspace/lab/source/guide_pleroma.rst

 cronjob
 -------

-Add the following cronjob to your :manual:`crontab <daemons-cron>` to check daily at 04:42 for posts older than 30 days to remove.
+Add the following cronjob to your :manual:`crontab <daemons-cron>` to check daily at midnight for remote posts older than 28 days to remove.

 .. note:: If you use the environment ``dev`` make sure to set ``MIX_ENV=`` to ``dev`` instead of ``prod``!

 .. code-block:: none

- 42 4 * * * cd ~/pleroma && MIX_ENV=prod mix pleroma.database prune_objects --vacuum >> /dev/null
+ @daily cd ~/pleroma && MIX_ENV=prod mix pleroma.database prune_objects --vacuum >> /dev/null